barakbarlevi/RT-Ballistic-Analyzer/README.md

 cd RT-Ballistic-Analyzer
 make
 ```
-This should execute three makefiles sequentially, one for each of the parts mentioned above, resulting in the creation of the corresponding binaries.
+This should execute three Makefiles sequentially, one for each of the parts mentioned above, resulting in the creation of the corresponding binaries.
+In order to execute './rt_sendDetection' on an ARM machine, a cross compiler is needed.
+See this documentation xxxx or check online for cross compiling for ARM Cortex®‑A7.
+For demonstration purposes, assuming that the general viewer doesn't have the necessary cross-compiler and hardware currently availble, the Makefile performs native compilation.